Our Capabilities

 We capture by foot and from the air, covering everything from a single room to a multi-building campus in a single mobilization.

 Ground scanning: SLAM-based mobile LiDAR that captures continuously while walking.
-No tripod setups, no survey targets on every wall, no disruption to operations.
-We document tens of thousands of square feet per hour and produce both measured point clouds and photorealistic 3D visual models from the same scan data.
+No tripod setups, no disruption to operations.
+We document tens of thousands of square feet per day and produce both measured point clouds and photorealistic 3D visual models from the same scan data.

 Aerial scanning: Drone-mounted LiDAR and photogrammetry for large outdoor areas, rooftops, facades, terrain, and site context.
 All aerial operations are conducted by FAA Part 107 certified pilots.